The concept of dying from arrhythmias was first considered by Hippocrates was who quoted as saying:

 This was refined over the years until Geronimo Mercuriale formulated the concept of syncope and related it to a slow pulse in the 1500s.

 Electricity was first factored into the equation when a variety of physicians (Nickolev Abilgaard in 1775 and Alexander von Humboldt in 1797) applied electrodes to a variety of birds and probably performed the first cardioversions!

 Catharina Serafin, an unskilled Prussian labourer, played a crucial role in the foundations of pacing.
 She had a left-sided chest wall tumour that had exposed her heart – Hugo von Ziemssen then used electrodes to stimulate and change her heart rate at will.
 What Catharina got out of the bargain is unclear…

 Karl Wenkebach described the heart block that now bears his name in 1899 (before the ECG was invented – he traced the jugular venous pulsation and radial artery pulse simultaneously) and John Hay identified type II second degree AV block in 1906 by similar means.
 Woldemar Mobitz then stole the glory by matching these to ECG findings and the Mobitz criteria was born.

-Pacemakers were first used in the 1950’s and were large, bulky external devices run off the mains devices.
-Earl Bakken (co-founder of Medtronic) began the process of minaturisation when has subsequently led to the implantable devices of today
+Pacemakers were first used in the 1950s and were large, bulky external devices run off mains electricity.
+Earl Bakken (co-founder of Medtronic) began the process of miniaturisation when has subsequently led to the implantable devices of today

 Leads come in two varieties – active or passive.
 Active leads come equipped with small screws which are used to secure them into the myocardium and increase stability.
 However, in older people, this increases the risk of perforation – passive leads do not have a screw on the end and are wedged into the trabeculae in the right ventricle (they are therefore more likely to displace).